-Copper gloves work by putting continuous pressure on the area of pain in your hands, which helps circulate blood flow.
+Copper gloves work by putting continuous pressure on the area of pain in your hands, which helps improve blood flow.
 As a result of wearing them, you will feel pain relief in your muscles and finger joints.

 Copper compression gloves are designed to help with a number of different health problems, from reducing swelling to carpel tunnel to neuropathy.

-The ultra-high copper content helps to stabilize muscle tissues, which, in turn, helps reduce swelling and reduce pain, including the pain that comes from neuropathy.
+The ultra-high copper content helps to stabilize muscle tissues, which, in turn, helps reduce swelling and pain, including the pain that comes from neuropathy.